 American Library in Paris Visiting Fellowship

-The American Library in Paris Visiting Fellowship was created in 2013 to nurture and sustain a heritage as old as the Library itself – deepening French-American understanding.
+The American Library in Paris Visiting Fellowship was created in 2013 to nurture and sustain a heritage as old as the Library itself: furthering cross-cultural intellectual discourse.

-The Visiting Fellowship offer writers and researchers an opportunity to pursue a creative project in Paris for a month or longer while participating actively in the life of the American Library.
-Fellowship applicants should be working on a book project, fiction or non-fiction, or a feature-length documentary film, which resonates with the Library’s Franco-American tradition and interests.
-We are not accepting poetry projects for the present fellowships.
+The fellowship offers writers and researchers an opportunity to pursue a creative project in Paris for a month or longer while participating actively in the life of the American Library.
+Applicants should be working on a book project, fiction or non-fiction, or a feature-length documentary film, that contributes to cross-cultural discourse.
+We are not accepting poetry projects at this time.

-The Fellowship is made possible through the generous support of The de Groot Foundation.
+The fellowship is made possible through the generous support of The de Groot Foundation.
 There are two one-month fellowship periods a year in fall and spring, with dates to be specified later.
-The Fall 2017 and Spring 2018 fellows will be announced this coming June.

 Visiting Fellows are expected to: